yvelikova/axway-open-docs/content/en/docs/apigw_oauth/gw_oauth_client.md

 * Instead API X is proxied by API Gateway as API Y, and exposed into the enterprise for internal applications to use.
 A policy implements API Y, including all the OAuth client capability to invoke API X.
 * The internal application invokes API Y using an internal authentication mechanism (for example, HTTP basic).
 The policy authenticates the internal application and then invokes API X using OAuth.

 You can test the OAuth client capabilities of API Gateway using a web-based OAuth client demo.
-For more information, see [OAuth client demo](/docs/apigw_oauth/client_demo).
+For more information, see [OAuth client demo](/docs/apigw_oauth/gw_client_demo/#api-gateway-oauth-client-demo).

 Contact Axway Support for more information on integrating your application with Google or Salesforce APIs using API Gateway and OAuth 2.0.

 ## OAuth 2.0 example client workflow

-This example is similar to the [OAuth 2.0 example workflow](/docs/apigw_oauth/oauth_intro#oauth_server_workflow), but in this context API Gateway acts as a client, and the service provider is Google.
+This example is similar to the [OAuth server example workflow](/docs/apigw_oauth/gw_oauth_server/#oauth-server-example-workflow), but in this context API Gateway acts as a client, and the service provider is Google.

 Assume that you, as a resource owner, are using a service that wants to access your Google calendar (a protected resource).
 The service is defined on API Gateway (API Gateway is an OAuth client).
 You do not want to reveal your Google credentials to API Gateway.
 This problem can be solved using the example OAuth 2.0 web server flow shown in the following diagram: